sermon: The Prayers of Jesus

-Luke 3:21-22 Now when all the people were baptized, it came to pass that Jesus also was baptized; and while He prayed, the heaven was opened. and the Holy Spirit descended in bodily form like a dove upon Him, and a voice came from heaven which said, "You are My beloved Son; in You I am well-pleased."
+Luke 3:21-22 When all the people were baptized, it came to pass that Jesus also was baptized; and while He prayed, the heaven was opened.
+And the Holy Spirit descended in bodily form like a dove upon Him, and a voice came from heaven which said, "You are My beloved Son; in You I am well-pleased."

 He was praying, and then He asked His disciples, "Who do men say that I the Son of Man am?"
 And then He said, "Who do you say that I am?"
 But He had prayed for them before doing that.
 Remember He said, "You haven't figured this out.
 God Himself has revealed this to you."
 Maybe that is what He asked the Father to do, to reveal to Peter, or to whomever, that He was the Christ, the Son of God.

 6. He prayed before the transfiguration.
 That is why they went up the mount—to pray, and He was transfigured before them.
 That is in verses 28-29.

 Luke 9:28-29 And it came to pass, about eight days after these sayings, that He took Peter, John, and James and went up on the mountain to pray.
 As He prayed, the appearance of His face was altered, and His robe became white and glistening.

 And you know, He did not pray that God would raise Lazarus from the dead.
 At least that is not recorded in the Bible.
 He prayed, "Father, I thank You that You heard Me."
 He must have prayed sometime in the past.
 That is in John 11.

 John 11:42 "And I know that You always hear Me, but because of the people who are standing by I said this, that they may believe that You sent Me."